 The Board shall nominate for election or re-election as a director only those candidates who agree to tender, promptly following the annual meeting at which they are elected or re-elected as director, irrevocable resignations that will be effective upon (1) the director's failure to receive the required vote at the next annual meeting at which they face re-election and (2) Board acceptance of such resignation.
 In addition, the Board shall fill director vacancies and new directorships only with those candidates who agree to tender, promptly following their appointment to the Board, the same form of resignation tendered by other directors in accordance with the above practice.

 Lead Independent Director

-During any period in which the offices of Chairman and Chief Executive Officer are combined there shall be a lead independent director (the “Lead Director”).
-The Lead Director will be chosen by the Board, based on the recommendation of the Nominating, Governance and Compensation Committee, at the annual meeting of directors and will serve until the next annual meeting of directors.
-The Lead Director is responsible for preparing an agenda for the meetings of the independent directors in executive session.
-The name of the Lead Director will be disclosed in the Company’s proxy statement for its annual meeting of stockholders or, if the Company does not file an annual proxy statement, in its Annual Report on Form 10-K.
+During any period in which the offices of Chairman and Chief Executive Officer are combined there shall be a lead independent director (the "Lead Director").
+The Lead Director will be chosen on an annual basis by the Board at the recommendation of the Governance Committee.
+The Lead Director is responsible for preparing an agenda for the meetings of the independent directors in executive session, serving as a liaison between the Board's Chairman and the independent directors, approving meeting schedules and, if requested by a major stockholder, ensuring that he or she is available for consultation and direct communication with such stockholder.
+The name of the Lead Director will be disclosed in the Company's proxy statement for its annual meeting of stockholders or, if the Company does not file an annual proxy statement, in its Annual Report on Form 10-K.